Looking to learn more about one of the greatest inventions of the 20th century? Look no further than laser technology!

 Laser is the component used to generate laser and the core component of laser equipment:

-- The value of laser is 20% – 40% of the total value of complete set of laser processing equipment, and in some cases, it can be even higher.
+- The value of the laser is 20% – 40% of the total value of a complete set of laser processing equipment, and in some cases, it can be even higher.

 Basic structure diagram of laser

 Types of laser

 There are many classification methods for lasers, among which four are the most commonly used:

 In solid-state lasers, metal ions that are capable of producing stimulated emission are doped into the crystal and used as working materials.
 Commonly used crystals include ruby, corundum, aluminum garnet (commonly known as YAG), calcium tungstate, calcium fluoride, yttrium aluminate and lanthanum beryllate, among which YAG is the most commonly used crystal at present.

 The working substance used is a solution formed by dissolving some organic dyes in liquids such as ethanol, methanol, or water.

 Also known as laser diode, the working materials used are semiconductor materials, such as gallium arsenide (GaAs), cadmium sulfide (CDS), indium phosphide (INP), zinc sulfide (ZnS), etc.

 Fiber laser is known as the “3rd generation laser” due to its exceptional performance:

 (2) At the same time, the laser output by the fiber laser can be directly derived from the fiber, so the fiber laser has high processing adaptability and can adapt to the processing application in any space;

 (4) In addition, the beam quality of fiber laser is also excellent.

 |Types of laser||Typical type||Laser wavelength||Maximum output power||Energy conversion efficiency||Features|